bengarrett/RetroTxt/docs/usage/local.md

     file:///C:/
     ```

-=== "macOS &amp; Linux"
+=== "macOS or Linux"

-    I may have a text file location in my home directory.
+    I may have a text file located in my home directory.

     ``` title="Computer file path"
     /home/ben/myfile.txt
     ```

-    You can paste this path into a browser tab address and it will convert it into a browser-friendly file URI and render the document.
+    You can paste this path into a browser tab address, and it will convert it into a browser-friendly file URI and render the document.

     ``` title="Browser address"
     file:///home/ben/myfile.txt